alanng10/class-lang/Doc/Article/Word/a.md

 Word "list" has meaning that is integer multiple.

+Word "table" has meaning that is entry map.

 Word "face" has meaning that is char style.

 Word "draw" has meaning that is comp video.